Akola-Mbey-Denis/personal-website/content/project/h-index/index.md

 ---
-title: H-index Prediction
+title: H-index Prediction Kaggle Challenge
-summary: This project objective was to find the best NLP model, based on the MSE (Mean Squared Error), to predict the h-index of the authors in the computer science domain.
+summary: This project objective was to find the best NLP model, based on the MSE (Mean Squared Error), to predict the h-index of scientific authors in the domain of computer science.
 This was a class based kaggle challenge with over 120 groups in the Machine and Deep Learning Course at Ecole Polytechnique.
 My group's submission was ranked 11th.

 date: "2022-03-27T00:00:00Z"